Did you know?

 homelessness has increased by 13.7% in 4 years.

-of people who are homelessness are under the age of 25.
+of people who are homeless are under the age of 25.

 of people who are homeless actually sleep on the streets.
 Most you wouldn't see or know they're homeless.